marioemmanuel/messagequeues/README.md

 ### Caveats

-This repository is just a basic example it lacks certain functionality:
+This repository is just a basic example and it lacks certain functionality:
-- Deregistration.
+- Deregistration of clients.
-- Timeouts.
+- Timeouts/Keepalive messages.
-- Termination of queues.
+- Proper termination of queues.

 Additionally Andrew from #FreeBSD at Freenode correctly pointed out some issues:
 - There is no need to open one queue per client in the bus process, as `mtype` value could be used to identify destination client.
 Hence all clients and bus would share the same queue.
 The bus would send as many messages as clients are using `mtype` as destination.